xanzinfl/Rune-Guardian-Docs/COMMANDLIST.md

 # Rune Bot Command List

-A comprehensive list of commands for Rune Gaurdian, including descriptions and usage.
+A comprehensive list of commands for Rune Guardian, including descriptions and usage.

 ## General Commands
 - **/about**: Displays information about the bot.